Raphide/EmployeeCreator/README.md

 ## Change logs

+### 25/09/2024 - Pagination implemented
+- End to End testing started

+### 24/09/2024 - Pagination implemented
+- Search function for employees names has been implemented on the front end
+- Query function to support the Search function has been implemented on the back end.

+### 22/09/2024 - Pagination implemented
+- Pagination has been implemented on the front end with pageable results on the backend

 ### 20/09/2024 - Front End Tweaking

 - Tweaked a bit of the styling for the Employee Info Pages